 Petty Cash Report

-The petty cash expense report on the Report sheet is automatically compiled based on the transactions that are recorded on the Data sheet and the start date that is specified in cell D2 on the Report sheet.
+The petty cash expense report on the Report sheet is automatically compiled based on the transactions recorded on the Data sheet and the start date specified in cell D2 on the Report sheet.
 The report includes 9 default accounts but you can add additional accounts and customize the default account numbers and descriptions as required.

 It is also not necessary to use the default account format which consists of a two letter code (indicating income statement accounts) and a 3 digit number for the account number.
 You can specify any account number format by simply editing the account numbers in column A on the Report sheet and entering the appropriate account descriptions in column B.